steve-1820/memex/README.md

 ## Starting Development

+NOTE: Please first clone and run the companion Chrome Extension (https://github.com/steve-1820/memex-chrome-extension) so that your user behaviour (i.e blogs you read etc and highlights) are streamed to the Electron app.

 Start the app in the `dev` environment.
 This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process:

 ```bash